guidanoli/cmioc/README.md

 ## CLI

-This package comes with a CLI tool called `cmioc`, which stands for "Cartesi Machine Input/Output Codec".
+Locally, you can run them with the following commands.
-Locally, you can run them with the following commands:
+If you install this package globally, you can omit the `pnpm` part.

 ## Decoding inputs